sumit-jr/Hand-Gesture-Music-Player/README.md

 ## Usage
 - Run the main script: `python main.py`
 - Ensure your webcam is connected and visible to the application.
 - Perform various hand gestures as specified to trigger different sounds.

+## Issues
+- videocapture(1) is used instead of 0 because using 1 helps to fix the program and run in macOs but 0 is used for windows.

 ## License
 This project is licensed under the `MIT License`.